aruth2/spectrum-slicing/README.md

 Like Lapack, UPLO can be used to specify that only the upper or lower triangle of the matrix has been provided.
 UPLO='U' or 'u' for upper and UPLO='L' or 'l' for lower.
 The missing triangle will be filled in by symmetry before solving.
 The default option is neither and the passed matrices are assumed to be symmetric.

 ## SIPSolve - Solver for PETSc matrices
+The definition of SIPSolve is:

+    PetscErrorCode  SIPSolve(Mat *A_pttr, Mat *B_pttr, PetscReal *interval, PetscInt interval_optimization, PetscReal *eig_prev, PetscInt nEigPrev, EPS  *returnedeps)

+A_pttr - pointer to PETSc matrix A. It was chosen to make this a pointer to facilitate communication with fortran.
+B_pttr - pointer to PETSc matrix B.

+interval, interval_optimization, eig_prev, and nEigPrev behave the same as in dsygvx including with regards to passing of NULL to enable default options.

+returnedeps returns the Eigen Problem Solver object from the SLEPc library.
+The EPS object contains the solution (eigenvalues and eigenvectors) to the problem.
+These can be object by a call to eigenvaluesFromEPS(EPS *epsaddr,double *W,int N), int eigenvectorsFromEPS(EPS *epsaddr,PetscScalar *A,int N), or simultaneous with squareFromEPS(EPS *epsaddr,PetscScalar *A,double *W,int N).
+A lot of memory is used by the EPS object and should be cleaned up by EPSDestroy.
+Users solving very large problems may wish to use the features of SIPSolve only for the first diagonalization and perform future diagonalizations starting with returnedeps.

 # Description of contents
 ## sips.c / libsips.so
 ## sipssquare.c / libsips_square.so